-Whenever you uninstall the software from the Windows Operating System, it is not guaranteed that all its supporting files and registries will also be removed.
+Whenever you uninstall the software from the Windows Operating System, it is not guaranteed that all its supported files and registries will also be removed.
 Some of them remain in your system.
 These files are unnecessary and occupy unused space or memory in your system.
 Therefore, you must keep track of all the additional files on your computer.
 There are several software programs that offer this functionality.
-They will keep track of all files before and after the installation of the software and notify you that these files are from that particular application.
+They will keep track of all files before and after the installation of the software, and notify you that these files are from that particular application.
 Therefore, you may take any action according to your needs.

 While I have not tested it on Windows 11, it should work on both Windows 10 and Windows 11.

 Once MultiMon has been downloaded, you will need to run its exe file in order to install it on your computer.
 As soon as the installation is complete, a window will appear asking you what you would like to monitor and which drive.
 Once you click the play button, all the results will be displayed.
 The output can also be exported in text format.
 Multimon takes snapshots of the entire Registry.

 You should click the play button before installing the new software and after installing it so you have both the snapshots and you can see which files and Registry entries have been changed in the meantime.

 Regshot Unicode is an Open-source Registry monitoring tool that monitors your computer’s file system and Registry keys.
 A snapshot of the system registry is taken before and after the changes have been made.
 You will be able to see what changes have been made to your files by looking at that snapshot.
 The remote registry option has also been added to the latest release.

 Upon installing Regshot Unicode on your system, a window will appear.
 Click on “1st When you click on “capture shot”, it will capture the image without downloading any software.
 Now download and install any software/program and then click on “2nd shot”.
 After comparing the two shots, HTML log will be opened that displays all the changes that took place following the installation of the new program.